Existence of moduli spaces for algebraic stacks: Introduction

 In \cite{alper-good}, the first author introduced the notion of a \emph{good moduli space} for an algebraic stack $\cX$ as an intrinsic formulation of many of the useful properties of the notion of a \emph{good quotient} \cite{seshadri_quotient}, a specific type of GIT quotient including all GIT quotients in characteristic $0$.
 By definition, a good moduli space is a map $q \co \cX \to X$ to an algebraic space such that the pushforward $q_\ast$ of quasi-coherent sheaves is exact, and such that the canonical map $\cO_X \to q_\ast(\cO_\cX)$ is an isomorphism.
 This simple definition leads to many useful properties, including that $q$ is universal for maps to an algebraic space, and that the fibers of $q$ classify orbit-closure equivalence classes of points in $\cX$.

 Our main result gives necessary and sufficient conditions under which an algebraic stack admits a good moduli space, and can be seen as uniting the main theorem of geometric invariant theory with the intrinsic perspective of the Keel--Mori theorem.
+In characteristic $0$ the main result admits the following simple formulation. \begin{thmx} Let $\cX$ be an algebraic stack of finite presentation, with affine {stabilizers} and separated diagonal over a noetherian algebraic space $S$ of characteristic $0$.
+Then $\cX$ admits a separated good moduli space $X$ if and only if $\cX$ is $\Theta$-reductive (\Cref{D:theta-reductive}) and {\textsf{S}}-complete (\Cref{D:S-complete}).